19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Derived Statistics/Level.md

 ### You *can* Teach an Old Dog New Tricks

 *Optional Rule: Recommended*
-You may increase the same ability score multiple times so long as the resulting score is less than or equal to your level.
+You may increase the same [Ability Score](../Chosen%20Statistics/Ability%20Scores.md) multiple times when leveling up, so long as the resulting score is less than or equal to your level.

 *Ex.
 If I am leveling up from 3 to 4, I get 2 increases.
 Say my Wisdom is 2.
 I can put both increases in Wisdom to get it up to a 4.
 This can help PCs who want to change direction.*